Spotlight: Alabama Scenic River Trail

 What You’ll Find

-Set up your base camp at one of the many campgrounds along the Alabama River.
-Just upriver from the Robert F. Henry Lock and Dam along the shores of Bob Woodruff Lake sits the picturesque Prairie Creek Campground, offering 62 full-service campsites with numerous amenities and recreational opportunities.
+Set up your base camp at one of many campgrounds along the Alabama River.
+Just upriver from the Robert F. Henry Lock and Dam along the shores of R.E.
+Woodruff Lake sits the picturesque Prairie Creek Campground, offering 62 full-service campsites with numerous amenities and recreational opportunities.
 Even a basketball court!
 For more information about the area and additional campgrounds, visit the Corps Lakes Visitors Gateway website.

 Paddlers can travel downriver to Selma and Camden along the Alabama River and take in the historical attractions of this area.

 Alabama’s capital, where Rosa Parks wearily kept her seat on a city bus and started a movement, hosts numerous civil rights museums and other attractions, all of which are within a four-block radius.
 Visit the Southern Poverty Law Center’s Civil Rights Memorial and Center, located across the street from this organization’s headquarters.
 The Maya Lin-designed memorial welcomes visitors to a museum filled with artifacts from the Civil Rights Movement.
 Then visit the Dexter Avenue King Memorial Baptist Church and Parsonage, where Martin Luther King, Jr. preached from 1954–1960 and began leading the Civil Rights Movement.
-Then go to the Freedom Rides Museum at an old Greyhound Bus Terminal, marking an important site in the effort to desegregate the South in the closing years of infamous Jim Crow laws.
+Visit the Freedom Rides Museum at an old Greyhound Bus Terminal, an important site in the effort to desegregate the South in the closing years of infamous Jim Crow laws.

 Further downriver is the Gees Bend Quilt Mural Trail,a globally interesting attraction in the rural community of Gees Bend.
-Using whatever material was available, the women of this community created quilts to help support their families in the 1960s.
-They developed a bold and unique style which has passed on through the generations.
-After a series of postage stamps were developed in 2006 recognizing the history and artistic qualities of the quilts, murals were painted of each stamp and now dot the way through this community.
+Using whatever material was available, women of this community created quilts to help support their families in the 1960s.
+They developed a bold and unique style which has passed on through generations.
+After a series of postage stamps were developed in 2006 recognizing the history and artistic qualities of the quilts, murals were painted of each stamp and now dot the way here.
 Drive to Camden and cross the Alabama River on the Camden Boykin Ferry, which was restored in 2006, more than 40 years after officials closed it in 1962 in an attempt to keep Gee’s Bend residents from crossing to Camden to register to vote.

 Make Sure You